doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     $dm->remove($user);
     $dm->flush();

-The semantics of the remove operation, applied to an document X are as follows:
+The semantics of the remove operation, applied to a document X are as follows:

--  If X is a new document, it is ignored by the remove operation.
+*  If X is a new document, it is ignored by the remove operation.
-   However, the remove operation is cascaded to documents referenced by X, if the relationship from X to these other documents is mapped with cascade=REMOVE or cascade=ALL (see "Transitive Persistence").
+   However, the remove operation is cascaded to documents referenced by X, if the relationship from X to these other documents is mapped with ``cascade=REMOVE`` or ``cascade=ALL`` (see "Transitive Persistence");
--  If X is a managed document, the remove operation causes it to become removed.
-The remove operation is cascaded to documents referenced by X, if the relationships from X to these other documents is mapped with cascade=REMOVE or cascade=ALL (see "Transitive Persistence").
+*  If X is a managed document, the remove operation causes it to become removed.
+The remove operation is cascaded to documents referenced by X, if the relationships from X to these other documents is mapped with ``cascade=REMOVE`` or ``cascade=ALL`` (see "Transitive Persistence");
--  If X is a detached document, an InvalidArgumentException will be thrown.
+*  If X is a detached document, an ``InvalidArgumentException`` will be thrown;
--  If X is a removed document, it is ignored by the remove operation.
+*  If X is a removed document, it is ignored by the remove operation;
--  A removed document X will be removed from the repository as a result of the flush operation.
+*  A removed document X will be removed from the repository as a result of the flush operation.

-After a document has been removed, its in-memory state is the same as before the removal, except for generated identifiers.
+After a document has been removed, its in-memory state is the same as before the removal, except that the identifier is set to null.

 Removing a document will also **automatically delete any children** of it.
 Note that no events will be triggered for the removed children, only for the document explicitly removed.

-Deleting an object with all its references and referring objects can be achieved by cascading removal on the association mapping.
-If an association is marked as ``CASCADE=REMOVE``, PHPCR-ODM will fetch this association.
+By default, references and referring documents are not deleted.
+You can enable this by configuring cascading removal on the association mapping.
+If an association is marked as ``CASCADE=REMOVE``, PHPCR-ODM will follow this association.
 If its a Single association it will pass this document to ``DocumentManager::remove()``.
 If the association is a collection, Doctrine will loop over all its elements and pass them to``DocumentManager::remove()``.